augustusschwab/README_Generator/README.md

 ## Tests

-d
+s

 ## Questions

 Github: d

-For additional questions please send and email to, d.
+For additional questions please send and email to, g.